Top

 We have close links with the University of Bristol and many year 12 and year 13 students participate in the Access to Bristol

 https://www.bristol.ac.uk/study/outreach/post-16/access/ and Pathways to Health Science https://www.bristol.ac.uk/study/outreach/post-16/health/ programmes every year.
-In 2019-20, 34 students from Marling School took part.

 Students attend a series of sessions on Wednesday afternoons during the autumn or spring term.
 The sessions give an idea of what it is like to study at the University of Bristol, working with academics and current students who can offer advice and guidance about higher education and their subject area.